 Member attorneys represent tens of thousands of families, U.S. businesses, foreign students, researchers, entertainers and asylum seekers.
-AILA’s Northern California Chapter, which encompasses the majority of Northern California counties, currently has over 700 members.
+AILA’s Northern California Chapter, which encompasses the majority of Northern California counties, currently has nearly 1,000 members.

 The Northern California chapter site is a members only website.